 IVALIFE has continued to operate in a challenging environment.
-As a result of the Russian/Ukraine war and inflationary pressures, the economic scenario has not rebounded as originally expected and only marginal gains have been made.
+As a result of the Russian/Ukraine war and Middle East geopolitical tensions, inflationary pressures have remained for longer than originally expected.
+The economic scenario has rebounded however the Company's management remains cautiously optimistic.
 Nevertheless, the insurance portfolio of IVALIFE shows steadily expansion, which is an indicator that IVALIFE has started to gain the customers trust and building a good reputation.